-This is a good one for the farmer who doesn't want to spend all year working in agritourism, instead, this focuses on a once-a-year event.
+This is a good one for the farmer who doesn’t want to spend all year working with the ideas for agritourism, instead, this focuses on a once-a-year event.
 Unlike farm-to-table dinners, a festival will bring in multiple people and different aspects of food life.

 A great example of this is the Philly Farm and Food Festival which focuses on bringing people closer to the farmers that make their food locally in the Philadelphia area.
 By going to the website it is easy to see that this festival covers a wide variety of topics and caters to people of various backgrounds.

 To go a little more in depth: for those who were just getting their feet wet in the local food movement, there is the CSA pop-up shop where farmers can explain their CSA and hopefully get new clients; for those who already have a CSA, there is the PF3 area where they can learn fun new techniques such as how to use sous vide with vegetables; and then for people like us there was the homesteading stage that taught canning, seed saving, and other great resources.

 Even better make your festival family friendly, bring in an area where kids can pet animals and learn about the land as well.
 One thing that makes McDonald’s so successful is because the children that grow up on Happy Meals are more likely to go through drive through as an adult in order to reminisce on their childhood, no matter if it is subconscious or not.
 We should be doing the same with kids and farms!